siegeon/magic.lambda.crypto/README.md

-This prohibits among other things _"man in the middle"_ attacks, assuming the user has access to the fingerprint, or at the very least *parts* of the fingerprint, allowing him to validate that the public key's fingerprint is in accordance to the fingerprint communicated previously, over for instance a business card, etc.
+This prohibits among other things _"man in the middle"_ attacks, assuming the user has access to the fingerprint, or at the very least *parts* of the fingerprint, allowing him to validate that the public key's fingerprint is in accordance to the fingerprint communicated previously, over for instance a business card, etc. Since the character set used, and the format created by this slot, is also explicitly created such that it's easily remembered by the human mind, yet incredibly difficult to fake - This provides an alternative to the _"web of trust"_ mechanisms that PGP provides.
+Assuming you can somehow transmit your public key's fingerprint to those you want to communicate with.

 The idea is that a fingerprint such as the above, is highly humanly readable, yet will always produce the exact same result given the same input, and almost completely eliminate typos